bennewton999/blog2018/content/posts/08-02-2018/index.md

 In my partucular case, I was running integration tests on an ecommerce funnel of a site I'm currently working on.
 The flow starts at the home page and then clicks through a series of steps to the confirmation page.
 As I wrote the tests, I would run the test after each additional step to make sure they were passing.
 While working on step 3, I suddenly began to get test failures on step 2 which had been passing previously.

-I set headless set to true in the Puppeteer config.
-This allowed me to watch the tests in the browser.
-I quickly realized the iPerception survey had been popping up in step 2, blocking my test from clicking the proper CTA to continue the flow, hence the failing test.
+I set headless to true in the Puppeteer config and watched the tests in the browser.
+I quickly realized the iPerception modal had began popping up in step 2, blocking my test from clicking the proper CTA to continue the flow, hence the failing test.

 ### Find and Handle the Modal in Puppeteer